Why Men Should Care About Their Pelvic Floor

 Other factors that can influence bladder function and continence control include:

 • Medications.
-Medications such as alpha-blockers, blood pressure medications, certain antihistamines, diuretics, and antidepressants can harm the bladder.
+Medications, such as alpha-blockers, blood pressure medications, certain antihistamines, diuretics, and antidepressants can harm the bladder.

 • Constipation.
 The rectum and bladder share the same space within the pelvis.
 Therefore, chronic constipation results in excessive stress and strain on the bladder and pelvic muscles, contributing to stress and urge urinary incontinence, nocturia, urgency, and frequency.

-• Caffeine and Alcohol Intake.
-These are considered “natural” diuretics that chemically interact with your body to increase urine production.
 Although there is no direct link to caffeine or alcohol causing urinary incontinence, it has been postulated that they may act as bladder and bowel irritants / stimulants, which may contribute to or exacerbate nocturia, urge incontinence, urgency, and frequency.

 • Smoking.
 Nicotine has been shown to irritate the bladder muscle.
 In addition, smoking may lead to chronic coughing, which adds excessive stress and strain on the bladder and pelvic muscles, causing or exacerbating stress and urge urinary incontinence.
 (Not to mention the side effects of erectile dysfunction, yikes!)

-Red Flags of Pelvic Floor Dysfunction
+What Are the Symptoms of Pelvic Floor Dysfunction in Males?

 • Constipation